 Duration: The maximum time that is given is 90 minutes or One and a half hours.
 Below is the number of questions and marks allotted in various sections in the RRB NTPC exam.

 |Name of Topic||No. of Questions||Marks|

-Scoring: The scores in the first stage is used to qualify candidates for the second stage exam as per their merit.
+The scores in the first stage are used to qualify candidates for the second stage exam as per their merit.

 The RRB NTPC exam pattern for mains exam is as follows:

 - Shortlisting: The shortlisting will be done on the basis of minimum marks.
 The candidates should score more than the cutoff decided for the category to which the candidate belongs.